rudaina6/Disaster-Relief-Chatbot/README.md

 A Java-based chatbot that provides emergency disaster information such as shelter locations, emergency contacts, and disaster statistics.
 It integrates with a MySQL database to simulate the retrieval of data from a continually updating source.
 It also uses the OpenAI API to intelligently process queries.

-## 🌟 Features
+## Features

-- 🔍 Query emergency information for floods, droughts, epidemics, and earthquakes
+- Query emergency information for floods, droughts, epidemics, and earthquakes
-- 🗂 Access shelter locations and emergency contacts by region
+- Access shelter locations and emergency contacts by region
-- 🧠 Uses OpenAI's GPT API for smart query processing
+- Uses OpenAI's GPT API for smart query processing
-- 💬 Conversational interface via JavaFX
+- Conversational interface using JavaFX
-- 🛠 Built with OOP design principles (modular and extensible)
+- Built with OOP design principles

-## 🖼️ UI Preview
+## UI Preview

 > ![image](https://github.com/user-attachments/assets/85b3e3a5-589d-49a0-9b78-58804967c609)
 >